BuilderIO/partytown/docs/index.md

 Partytown is a lazy-loaded library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
 Its goal is to help speed up sites by dedicating the main thread to your code, and offloading third-party scripts to a web worker.

+Even with a fast and highly tuned following all of today's best practices, it's all too common for your performance wins to be erased the moment third-party scripts are added.
+By third-party scripts we mean code that is embedded within your site, but not directly under your control.
+A few examples include: analytics, metrics, ads, A/B testing, trackers, etc.

 ## Goals

 We set out to solve this situation, so that apps of all sizes will be able to continue to use third-party scripts without the performance hit.
 Some of Partytown's goals include: